The 4-dimensional disc embedding theorem and dual spheres: Applications of geometrically dual spheres in the literature

 \subsection{The sphere embedding theorem}

-Most applications of the disc embedding theorem, including the existence and exactness of the topological surgery sequence and the $s$-cobordism theorem, involve changing a collection of generically immersed spheres with vanishing intersection and self-intersection numbers, by a regular homotopy, to pairwise disjoint embedded spheres.
-The \emph{sphere embedding theorem}, which we shall deduce from the disc embedding theorem in Section~\ref{sec:variants-on-DET}, describes precisely when such embedded spheres may be found, with the main assumption being the existence of algebraically dual spheres and the output giving geometrically dual spheres.
+A central application of the disc embedding theorem is to prove the \emph{sphere embedding theorem}.
+The existence and exactness of the topological surgery sequence in dimension four are proven by changing a collection of generically immersed spheres with vanishing intersection and self-intersection numbers, by a regular homotopy, to pairwise disjoint embedded spheres~\cite{FQ}*{Theorem~11.3A}.
+The sphere embedding theorem describes precisely when such embedded spheres may be found.
+The proof of~\cite{FQ}*{Theorem~11.3A} neglects to mention that geometrically dual spheres are essential for performing surgery on $4$-manifolds without inadvertently modifying the fundamental group.
+The sphere embedding theorem is also integral to any known classification result for topological $4$-manifolds, including those that use Kreck's modified surgery theory~\cite{surgeryandduality}, for example \cite{HKT}.
+Another example is the main step in \cite{Hambleton-Kreck:1988-1}*{Lemma~4.1}, which uses sphere embedding to move from the easier stable classification up to connected sums with copies of $S^2 \times S^2$ to unstable classification results.
+We refer to \cite{DET-book-s-cob-SET}*{Section~20.3} for a proof of the sphere embedding theorem.

 \begin{theoremalpha}[Sphere embedding theorem with framed duals] Let $M$ be a connected $4$-manifold with good fundamental group and consider a continuous map

 satisfying $\wt\mu(f_i)=0$ for every $i$ and $\lambda(f_i,f_j)=0$ for $i\neq j$, with a collection of algebraically dual spheres $\{g_i\}_{i=1}^k$ with $w_2(g_i)=0$ for each $i$.
 Then there is a locally flat embedding